Landed cost

 In this step, we recommend that you select either option two or three.
 These options allow you to:

-• Use country-specific HS tariff codes that are tailored to each transaction, thereby improving the accuracy of the landed cost calculation.
+Use country-specific HS tariff codes tailored to each transaction, which improves the accuracy of the landed cost calculation.

 Triggering the landed cost feature

-Once you perform the pre-deployment configurations, landed cost is calculated during the checkout process.
+Once you perform the pre-deployment configurations, the landed cost is calculated during checkout.
 To successfully receive a landed cost calculation at run-time, the following preconditions must exist:

 How landed cost is calculated